Fire cladding audit - Land Valuers bulletin issue 28

 Fire events in Australia and around the world involving the use of certain types of external wall cladding highlight the need for land valuers to be aware of their obligations in relation to disclosures, as the presence or use of combustible cladding that does not comply with the Building Code of Australia has been found to contribute to the rapid fire spread across the façade of the building.

-In Western Australia, the Department of Mines, Industry Regulation and Safety
+In Western Australia, the Department of Energy, Mines, Industry Regulation and Safety

 (DMIRS) – Building and Energy Division (Building and Energy) recently completed a state-wide cladding audit of high risk buildings with combustible cladding.
 The audit resulted in 52 buildings with combustible cladding being referred to the relevant local government permit authority for enforcement action including the issuing of building orders.
 Building and Energy understands that each building owner issued with a building order under the Building Act 2011 is required to engage a fire engineer and remediate the combustible cladding.